instaloader/instaloader/README.rst

 Instaloader
 ===========

-Tool to automatically download pictures (or videos) of given profiles from Instagram.
+Download pictures (or videos) along with their captions and other metadata from Instagram.

 Installation